Basic Rules for a Good Night’s Sleep

 - The ambient temperature is comfortable.

-- The bedroom air is free of disturbing irritants or odors.
+- The bedroom air is fresh and free of disturbing irritants or odors.

 - The noise level doesn’t annoy or distract you.